-- Continual assessment by the tutor - Complete a portfolio and worksheet questions to the satisfaction of the course tutor - Complete post-course work, case studies, lesson plans, lesson evaluation and reflective journal to the satisfaction of the assessor - Learners have 9 months to complete all post course work.
+- Continual assessment by the tutor

+- Complete a portfolio and worksheet questions to the satisfaction of the course tutor

+- Complete on course practical teaching requirements

+- Complete post coursework to the satisfaction of the assessor, which includes:

+- 6 x lesson plans

+- 6 x corresponding lesson evaluation forms

+- 4 x case studies.

+Please note, learners have 9 months to complete all post coursework.

-Tutor Requirements
+Tutor / Assessor Requirements

-All tutors must have the skills, knowledge and experience to be able to teach and demonstrate the subject.
+All tutors / assessors must have the skills, knowledge and experience to be able to teach, assess and demonstrate the subject.

-Each tutor must be approved by Safety Training Awards and provide evidence of:
+Each tutor / assessor must be approved by Safety Training Awards and provide evidence of:

 - 1. STA Diploma in Aquatic Teaching Baby and Pre-School qualification - 2.
-Hold or working towards a formal tutoring and assessing qualification - 3.
+Holding or working towards a formal tutoring and assessing qualification - 3.
 Maintaining their technical competence within the subject area and provide evidence of continuing professional development (CPD) - 4.
-Attend a standisation training day.
+Attending a standisation training day.